The Magic Violin: птах (Bird)

-Some birds, overall fabulous, symboliza dreams, destiny, fate and luck.
+Some birds, overall fabulous, symbolise dreams, destiny, fate and luck.

 Білий (White)

 A symbol of innocence and joy.
 It's a sign that one person enters the world of light.

-ТОПОЛЯ (Poplar-Tree)
+ТОПОЛЯ (Poplar)

 Symbolizes the young single maid, the image of a girl waiting for her fate.
 Represents the fine and delicate nature, beautiful since her youth, and that resists itself to grow, to mature.

 Сонце (Sun)

 The source of life, determines all what happens in nature, even to men.